 865. Linear Referencing – Using linear referencing along shorelines to track volumes of organic debris.

-867. Safe Travel – Advising travelers where unsafe location are on a map.
+867. Safe Travel – Advising travelers where unsafe locations are on a map.

 868. Tourism Dollars – Tracking the exports of purchased goods and services using desire lines.

-869. Sustainable Tourism Planning – Identifying conflicting interests from tourism and solving issues by examining suitable locations for proposed developments.
+869. Sustainable Tourism Planning – Identifying conflicting interests in tourism and solving issues by examining suitable locations for proposed developments.

 871. Horizon Blockage – Calculating the horizon blocking line in all directions from a given observation point with gvSIG’s Horizon Blockage.

-873. Finding Islands – Using satellite to find uninhabited islands around the world – Landsat found Landsat Island near the coast of Canada.
+873. Finding Islands – Using satellites to find uninhabited islands around the world – Landsat found Landsat Island near the coast of Canada.